fluent/fluent-bit/documentation/getting_started/debian_ubuntu.md

 ## Update your sources lists

-On Debian and derivated systems such as Ubuntu, you need to add our APT server entry to your sources lists files, please add the following content at bottom of your __/etc/apt/sources.list__ file:
+On Debian and derivated systems such as Ubuntu, you need to add our APT server entry to your sources lists, please add the following content at bottom of your __/etc/apt/sources.list__ file:

 #### Ubuntu 15.04 (vivid)